Azure/kubeflow-labs/6-distributed-tensorflow/README.md

         spec:
           volumes:
             - name: azurefile
-              azureFile:
-                  secretName: azure-secret
-                  shareName: tensorflow
-                  readOnly: false
+              persistentVolumeClaim:
+                claimName: azurefile
           containers:
-            - image: wbuchwalter/tf-mnist:distributed  # You can replace this by your own image
+            - image: ritazh/tf-mnist:distributed  # You can replace this by your own image
               name: tensorflow
               imagePullPolicy: Always
               volumeMounts: